juangamella/causal-chamber-package/README.md

 ### Connecting to a chamber in real-time

 You can open a real-time connection to a chamber and use it to send instructions and collect data.
-This is particularly suited to test online learning applications or to test active learning, experiment design or control algorithms.
+This is particularly suited for online learning settings or to test active learning, experiment design or control algorithms.
 To collect static datasets from long-running experiments, we recommend using the [queue](#submitting-a-job-to-the-chamber-queue) instead.

 As an example, let's connect to a [Light Tunnel Mk2.](https://cchamber-box.s3.eu-central-2.amazonaws.com/config_doc_lt_mk2_camera_fast.pdf) and collect some images in real time.